-Is High Frequency Training For You?
+Is a High Frequency Workout For You?

 If you’ve hit plateau with weight loss or muscle gain, it may be time to break the rules.
 Here’s the case for high frequency training.

 There’s a saying in business: you can have it cheap, good, and fast but you can’t have all three.
 It looks like I can have a high powered Playstation 5 delivered to my door ASAP, but I’m going to pay an arm and a leg for it.

 In the world of personal training, we have a similar concept.
 Instead of cheap, fast, and good we have volume, intensity, and frequency.
 It looks like this:

 Volume: Is how much work you do.
 A five mile run is more training volume than a two mile workout.